euharrison/TunerWebGL/README.md

 ## How to

+Please, take a note that it use the experiment *Web Audio API* from Google Chrome and will not works on all browsers/machines

 On Google Chrome, type [chrome://flags](chrome://flags) and enable the **Web Audio Input**

 Then go www.harrison.com.br/tuner and allow access to the microphone.